Pocket/data-flows/common-utils/README.md

 Here is the help text:

 ```
-usage: deploy-cli [-h]  ...
+usage: deploy-cli [-h] [--check-version]  ...

 basic CLI setup for running deployment utils as needed.

 options:
   -h, --help       show this help message and exit
+  --check-version  Do a version check against main-v2 for current project.

 subcommands:
                    these are the subcommands to use for deploying flows and environments as needed
-    deploy-envs
-                use this command to deploy the docker envs configured in your pyproject.toml
+    deploy-envs    use this command to deploy the docker envs configured in your pyproject.toml
                    this will also deploy your project's filesystem.

-    deploy-flows
-                use this command to deploy flows from the flows_folder configured in your pyproject.toml
+    deploy-flows   use this command to deploy flows from the flows_folder configured in your pyproject.toml
 ```

 As you can see, there are 2 subcommands: